mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 - **ID**: a URL-safe slug. **This value never changes** and is automatically generated based on the original plan name.
 The ID is used by your teams to refer to the plan in their code when they send data into mParticle.
 - **Version (Optional)**: an integer value.
 You can create new versions of a plan as you evolve your schema.
 When the version is omitted the latest active version in an environment is chosen.
 - **Description (Optional)**: an optional freeform field to describe the plan.
-- **Data Points**: each data point contains an event, user attributes, or user identites.
+- **Data Points**: each data point contains an event, user attributes, or user identities.
 You define these for each type of data you expect to receive.

 ![image of Data Plan user interface](/images/dataplanning/data-plan-overview.png)